 So, for a region to remain balanced … +ST (increase in groundwater storage) must also equal 80 mm for the year.
 This will balance the equation for the year.

-Otherwise the system gets out of balance and the soil dries out!
+Otherwise the system gets out of balance and the soil dries out.
+Crisis.

 Look at September.
-In September, more rain falls as precipitation (PRECIP) than is actually evapotranspired (ACTET): PRECIP > ACTET.
+In September, more rain falls as precipitation (P) than is actually evapotranspired (AE): P > AE.
 20 mm falls, only 10 mm is evapotranspired.
 Where does this extra rain go?
-Into the soil, which has been drying out all summer, as groundwater storage!
-Through the summer the soil had been drying out, because more and more water was evapotranspired and very little fell as rain.
+Into the soil, which has been drying out all summer, as groundwater storage.
+Through the summer the soil moisture had been removed, because more and more water was evapotranspired and very little fell as rain.
 In September, more is falling as rain than is being evapotranspired.
 The extra can begin to recharge the groundwater storage.

-The extra rainfall for the next few months will recharge the groundwater storage, up to a total of 80 mm – the amount withdrawn during the summer as –ST. Once 80 mm has fallen and soaked into the soil, the ground is saturated, and no more water can go into it as +STRG.
+The extra rainfall for the next few months will recharge the groundwater storage, up to a total of 80 mm – the amount withdrawn during the summer as –ST. Once 80 mm has fallen and soaked into the soil, the ground is saturated, and no more water can go into it as +ST.

-So, from September on we’ll calculate +STRG as the excess rainfall over and above what evaporates as evapotranspiration.
+So, from September on we’ll calculate +ST as the excess rainfall over and above what evaporates as evapotranspiration.

-However we need to keep a running total of this +STRG, because it must only equal 80 mm (the total removed the previous summer), the ground will be saturated.
+However we need to keep a running total of this +ST, because once it equals 80 mm (the total removed the previous summer), the ground will be saturated.
 No more can be stored in the soil.